 Students wishing to enroll in a course for which they have not completed the necessary prerequisites must obtain Department Chair approval.
 If the prerequisite being waived is a requirement for the student’s degree, this does not waive the need to take the course.
 It merely allows the student to take a higher-level course prior to completing the prerequisite.

 Senior Citizen Registration

-Utah residents, age 62 and over, are permitted to enroll, on a space available basis, at any of the state’s public universities and colleges, on a tuition-free, audit basis.
+Utah residents age 62 and over and eligible veterans are permitted to enroll, on a space available basis, at any of the state’s public universities and colleges, on a tuition-free, audit basis.
 They will be required to pay a semester administrative fee.
 Where applicable, senior citizens will be charged a fee for use of consumable materials.
 Senior citizens must register at the Registrar’s Office on or after the first day of class.

 Registration information and dates are available through the Registrar’s Office.
 Critical dates for the full semester and for shorter parts of term (Online A, Online B, 1st Session, 2nd Session) are available on the SUU Academic Calendar.

 SUU courses are scheduled within various parts of term and are of varied length and modality.
 Students may withdraw from an individual course until 60% of that course has elapsed.
 A student withdrawing from a course after 20% of the course has passed will have a “W” recorded on their academic record for that course.
 Withdrawal and drop deadlines are noted on the University Academic Calendar.
 Grades for each course will be posted within three (3) business days from the completion of the course.